hminaya/git-branching-sanity/README.md

 ```

 ## Generate a Pull Request
-Depending on the branch type you are using your *target_branch* will be different
+Depending on the branch type you are using your *source_branch* and *target_branch* will be different

 Source | Target
 -------|-------